 Even if the conditions of this Article are not met, the parties may achieve the effects of set-off by agreement.
-Likewise, parties may agree that their mutual obligations are set off automatically either at a Set-off Art.
-8.2 specific date or periodically.
+Likewise, parties may agree that their mutual obligations are set off automatically either at a specific date or periodically.
 Also, more than two parties may agree that their respective obligations shall be discharged, for example by netting.